Why a Google Business Profile is critical to success

 People only buy from businesses they know, like and trust.

-That's because your reviews on your Google Business Profile provide a transparent glimpse into your business’s reputation.
+Your reviews on your Google Business Profile provide a transparent glimpse into your business’s reputation.
 Positive reviews can sway potential customers and differentiate you from competitors.

 - High ratings signal reliability and quality, influencing purchase decisions.